 This isn’t limited to only to terrorism, a traveller who has committed human rights violations in his country or elsewhere may also be declared wanted on put on an international watchlist.

 In this case, arrest if made without compensation, unless he’s arrested in error.

-You may be denied to board a flight if you have a similar name with someone on no-fly list.
+You may be denied boarding a flight if you have a similar name to someone on no-fly list.
 “In 2007, 60 Minutes famously brought together a group of people named Robert Johnson who experienced problems flying, likely because a man also named Robert Johnson had been convicted of plotting to bomb a Hindu temple and a movie theatre in Toronto,” writes mentalfloss.com